Adani Total Gas Ltd leads losers in 'A' group

-Oriental Carbon & Chemicals Ltd, Adani Transmission Ltd, Adani Enterprises Ltd and PSP Projects Ltd are among the other losers in the BSE's 'A' group today, 07 April 2021.
+Adani Transmission Ltd, Oriental Carbon & Chemicals Ltd, Edelweiss Financial Services Ltd and Vodafone Idea Ltd are among the other losers in the BSE's 'A' group today, 08 April 2021.

-Oriental Carbon & Chemicals Ltd, Adani Transmission Ltd, Adani Enterprises Ltd and PSP Projects Ltd are among the other losers in the BSE's 'A' group today, 07 April 2021.
+Adani Transmission Ltd, Oriental Carbon & Chemicals Ltd, Edelweiss Financial Services Ltd and Vodafone Idea Ltd are among the other losers in the BSE's 'A' group today, 08 April 2021.

-Adani Total Gas Ltd tumbled 7.54% to Rs 1113.5 at 14:49 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 3.52 lakh shares were traded on the counter so far as against the average daily volumes of 2.4 lakh shares in the past one month.
+Adani Total Gas Ltd crashed 9.87% to Rs 993.9 at 14:49 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 2.52 lakh shares were traded on the counter so far as against the average daily volumes of 2.55 lakh shares in the past one month.

-Adani Enterprises Ltd dropped 4.12% to Rs 1175.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 16.77 lakh shares were traded on the counter so far as against the average daily volumes of 7.07 lakh shares in the past one month.
+Edelweiss Financial Services Ltd plummeted 3.43% to Rs 69.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 1.49 lakh shares were traded on the counter so far as against the average daily volumes of 4.91 lakh shares in the past one month.

-PSP Projects Ltd plummeted 3.50% to Rs 438.4.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 5236 shares were traded on the counter so far as against the average daily volumes of 36863 shares in the past one month.
+Vodafone Idea Ltd dropped 3.07% to Rs 9.47.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 357.14 lakh shares were traded on the counter so far as against the average daily volumes of 672.69 lakh shares in the past one month.

 Powered by Capital Market - Live News